RTF (3591 KB) version of A new Medicare Safety Net - Dec 2015

 Why is the Government introducing a new Medicare Safety Net?

 The existing safety nets are complex and have undergone many changes over the years, which has added complexity to the system and made it harder for patients and providers to understand their Medicare entitlements.
 Two previous independent reviews of the Extended Medicare Safety Net reported that the problems with the existing arrangements were largely related to the uncapped nature of the program.

 The new Medicare Safety Net will introduce limits across all services for the amount that is counted toward the Medicare Safety Net threshold and a maximum on the benefits patients receive for each service.
 This will constrain growth of Medicare expenditure.

-The lower thresholds in place in 2016 for most people will mean that more people will qualify for Medicare Safety Net benefits and in some cases much earlier in the calendar year.
+The lower thresholds for most people will mean that more people will qualify for Medicare Safety Net benefits and in some cases much earlier in the calendar year.